Development Environment with Docker

 Setting up a Docker build environment

-docker-compose files are provided to start up different development environments.
-You also need the ActiveMQ configuration
+docker-compose files are provided to start up different development environments

 (see "Testing Locally with Docker" guide in the administration documentation).